SRA Code of Conduct for Firms

 Competence standard service

-This guidance focuses on our approach to investigating individuals and firms when the level of competence and standard of service falls below what we would expect.
+This topic guide outlines our approach to individuals and firms where we have competence concerns, and the standard of service falls below what we expect.

 Identifying your client - Guidance